Ricinus: Other uses

 Ricinus communis leaves are used in botanical printing (also known as ecoprinting) in Asia.
 When bundled with cotton or silk fabric and steamed, the leaves can produce a green-colored imprint.

+In traditional Nigerian cuisine, fermented castor bean paste is the spice ogiri, used to flavor soups.
+The preparation involves careful detoxification of the beans.

+Ink made from the seed is used in traditional Makonde tattoos, in Cabo Delgado Province and in other parts of Mozambique.